 Title 33.Property - 33-1802B.
 Votes cast by absentee ballot or other form of delivery are valid for the purpose of establishing a quorum.

 Arkansas

-Arkansas has the Horizontal Property Act and the Non-profit Corporations Code.
+The Horizontal Property Act and the Non-profit Corporations Code.
 There are Property Owner Associations that are conducting elections by electronic ballot.
-This has been done by individual associations.
+This is done by individual associations.